-Foxes are versatile and varied.
+Foxes are versatile and diverse.
 Did you know that there are five species of fox in the continental United States alone and over 20 worldwide?
-Some species like red foxes cover many habitats and commingle with human habitation while others like the swift fox remain in a particular habitat.
+Some species like red foxes cover many habitats and commingle with human habitation.
+Other species like the swift fox remain in a particular habitat.
 Let’s review a few species to get a glimpse of the unique power and symbolism of the talented fox.

 Gray Fox Spirit Animal Camouflage